 This notice provides information on what data we collect from you, how we use it, and how you can opt out of having your data used.

 Who is responsible for collecting and processing data?

 DB Cargo AG is the controller and is therefore responsible for collecting and processing your data.

 Ms Dr. Marein Müller is the designated data protection officer.

 If you have any questions or suggestions in relation to www.dbcargo.com, please contact:

 DB Cargo AG

-What data do we collect, and why and how do we process it?
+Which data do we collect and how and why do we collect your data?